 ISO 9001 focuses on how your quality system should be managed

-- It is based on seven quality management principles which you must follow to achieve the standard.
+- It is based on eight quality management principles which you must follow to achieve the standard.

 - It requires that you document your systems.